Add description, images, menus and links to your mega menu

 Most lab coat materials, including 100% cotton, absorb strong acids and may develop holes from exposure due to corrosion.
 Always wear a neoprene, rubber, or PVC apron and long acid-resistant gloves on top of your lab coat when handling strong acids.

-The Curie and Louis lab coats may temporarily repel water-based liquids with high surface tension due to its tight weave, but most liquids will eventually absorb into the cotton.
+The Curie and Louis lab coats may temporarily repel water-based liquids with high surface tension due to their tight weave, but most liquids will eventually absorb into the cotton.

 Cotton is breathable and absorbant, so polyester lab coats are typically a better choice to provide a sterile fluid barrier against blood, pathogens, and other biological liquids.